Cybercrime is becoming more sophisticated and cybercriminals target individuals, businesses, educational institutions and government.

 It is unlikely that your money will be recovered, so it is important to contact your financial institution immediately.

-Browser requirements: The latest versions of Chrome, Safari or Firefox are recommended.
+Browser requirements: The latest versions of Chrome, Edge, Firefox or Safari are recommended.